Our Philanthropy’s History

 CMMRF funds research at Indiana University School of Medicine in Indianapolis, Indiana.
 Initial research focused on the cause(s) and eventually a cure for atherosclerosis and its complications.
-In later years, the research has implemented adult stem cell therapies to address a variety of mature health issues but not necessarily restricted to the adult population.
-This research was previously funded by an Indiana corporation, which ceased to do business upon the death of Dr. Owen L. Shanteau, October 17, 1985.
+In later years, the research has implemented adult stem cell therapies to address a variety of mature health issues, but not necessarily restricted to the adult population.
+This research was previously funded by an Indiana corporation which ceased to do business upon the death of Dr. Owen L. Shanteau, October 17, 1985.
 While CMMRF is not a part of that preceding organization and the General Grand Council was not its governing body, CMMRF is continuing the good work that it started.
 Dr. Shanteau met with Dr. Nils Bang at the Indiana University Medical Center in 1978 and discussed this new venture.
-Dr. Shanteau was able to give a grant of $12,000.00 a year to this project, which was being done on a part time basis.
-The former Foundation gave the Medical Center grants totaling $96,000.00.
+Dr. Shanteau was able to give a grant of $12,000.00 a year to this project, which was being done on a part-time basis.
+His previous foundation gave the Medical Center grants totaling $96,000.00.

-Dr. Nils Bang, one of the founding researchers connected with the program, suggested that the most efficient way of investing the money donated by The Cryptic Masons International was to invest it in the salaries of young, talented investigators.
+Dr. Nils Bang, one of the founding researchers connected with the start of CMMRF, suggested that the most efficient way of investing the money donated by Cryptic Masons International was to invest it in the salaries of young, talented investigators.
 Many of these investigators had papers summarizing their work accepted for presentation at the prestigious national conference of the American Federation for Clinical Research.
-(In order to have papers accepted, the subject matter must have been about new findings, not previously published.)
-All of these Doctors have moved on to more substantial positions and are no longer at Indiana University.
-CMMRF assumes they are still using their experience in the various fields of research.
+(In order to have papers accepted, the subject matter must have been about new findings not previously published.)

-At the February 1996 Board of Trustees meeting in Washington D.C.
-The Board agreed to fund a Chair at the Indiana University Medical Center at the cost of one million dollars.
+At the February 1996 CMMRF Board of Trustees meeting in Washington D.C., the Board agreed to fund a Chair at the Indiana University Medical Center at the cost of one million dollars.
 CMMRF contributed two hundred thousand dollars a year for five years to endow the chair.
 The final payment was made in December of 2000.
-The University offered as an incentive to guarantee a five per cent income on the endowment plus matching it with a five percent payout from the endowment.
+As an incentive, the university offered a guarantee of five percent income on the endowment plus a matching five percent payout from the endowment.

-Sometime in 2001-2002 the CMMRF-sponsored laboratory became the Indiana Center for Vascular Biology and Medicine, (ICVBM).
+Sometime in 2001-2002, the CMMRF-sponsored laboratory became the Indiana Center for Vascular Biology and Medicine, (ICVBM).
 After a 3-year search for the best person to fill this newly created Chair, Dr. Keith March was selected.
-The creation of an endowed chair and this new Center attracted more than $2,000,000 from non-Masonic sources.
+The creation of an endowed Chair and this new Center attracted more than $2,000,000 from non-Masonic sources.
 Dr. March served in this position until his resignation September 30, 2017.
-After an in-depth search, Dr. Jay Hess, Dean of the Indiana University School of Medicine, announced on July 17, 2018, that Dr. Michael P. Murphy had been selected as the next holder of the Cryptic Masons Medical Research Foundation Chair.
+After an in-depth search, Dr. Jay Hess, Dean of Indiana University School of Medicine, announced on July 17, 2018 that Dr. Michael P. Murphy had been selected as the next holder of the Cryptic Masons Medical Research Foundation Chair.